-Community Organisers listen to the concerns of people in their area, build relationships and help people take action on their own behalf on the local issues that matter to them.
+Maaike’s story is just one of our stories showing how the community organising movement is inspiring community action at a neighbourhood level.
+The principle behind the approach is simple: together with partners, we train Community Organisers to listen to concerns of people in their area, build relationships and networks and help people take community action on the local issues that matter to them.

 We work with a range of training partners to deliver our comprehensive training course in community organising.
 Organisers work in their communities whilst they train, continuously improving on their community organising skills.
 At the end of 12 month they will have earned a Certificate in the Foundation of Community Organising.
 After their initial year of training over half of our Organisers progress into a second year as Senior Organisers.

 The Programme is funded by the Office for Civil Society and teams of Organisers are hosted by local organisations, many of them Locality members, in neighbourhoods throughout England.